We hope you use this toolkit to show off your amazing schools! Read on, or jump directly to one of the Media Tools using the links below.

 As a teacher-powered school, you have the chance to show off your amazing school and share your experiences publicly.
 Engaging with others teaching in teacher-powered schools and educating those interested in starting on their own teacher-powered journey are great ways to build connections and community.

 Engage with us!
 Follow our accounts and comment, share, like, re-post, and re-Tweet!
 Find us on Twitter (@teacherpowered) and Facebook (Teacher-Powered Schools), and be sure to use #teacherpowered so we can find and share your posts.
 Have news, update, or an event you want promoted through the Teacher-Powered Schools accounts?
-Email Amy Julian at email@example.com.
+Email Marcus Penny at firstname.lastname@example.org.

 New to social media?
 Give it a try!
 Setting up a Twitter and Facebook account is easy and takes just a few minutes.
 Once you’re signed up, check out this tip sheet and watch the Twitter for Teacher Leaders videos—Connecting on Twitter and Hashtags Explained—to get familiar.